whiteboard-tartu/whiteboard/README.md

 ### Installing

-1. Fetch the latest copy of the project from git
+1. Fetch the latest copy of the project from github

 ```
 git clone https://github.com/edasi/kool.git